Barile-Macchia resolutions: Barile-Macchia matchings

-\begin{remark} It follows from step (2) of Algorithm \ref{algorithm1} that a subset cannot be both type-1 and (potential-) type-2.
-On the other hand, all type-2 subsets are potentially-type-2 while the reverse is not always true.
-Moreover, if a subset has a bridge, it must be either potentially-type-2 or type-1. \end{remark}
+\begin{remark} It follows from step (2) of Algorithm \ref{algorithm1} that a subset of $\G(I)$ cannot be both type-1 and (potentially-) type-2.
+On the other hand, all type-2 subsets of $\G(I)$ are potentially-type-2 while the reverse is not always true.
+Moreover, if a subset of $\G(I)$ has a bridge, it must be either potentially-type-2 or type-1. \end{remark}

-In addition to producing $A$ via Algorithm \ref{algorithm1}, one can identify whether a subset $\sigma$ is an element of $A$ and its type only by analyzing the structure of $\sigma$.
-Remainder of this subsection is devoted to characterization of these types of elements in $A$.
+In addition to producing $A$ via Algorithm \ref{algorithm1}, one can identify whether a subset $\sigma$ of $\G(I)$ is an element of $A$ and its type only by analyzing the structure of $\sigma$.
+The remainder of this subsection is devoted to the characterization of these types of elements in $A$.

 \begin{definition} Let $m,m'\in \G(I)$ and $\sigma$ be a subset of $\G(I)$.

 \begin{enumerate} \item If $m>_I m'$, we say $m$ \textit{dominates} $m'$. \item The monomial $m$ is called a \textit{gap} of $\sigma$ if \begin{enumerate} \item[(a)] $m\notin \sigma$ and \item[(b)] $\lcm (\sigma \cup m)=\lcm (\sigma)$; in other words, $m$ is a bridge of $\sigma \cup m$. \end{enumerate} \item The monomial $m$ is called a \textit{true gap} of $\sigma$ if \begin{enumerate} \item[(a)] it is a gap of $\sigma$ and \item[(b)] the subset $\sigma \cup m$ has no new bridges dominated by $m$.
 In other words, if $m'$ is a bridge of $\sigma \cup m$ such that $ m >_I m'$, then $m'$ is a bridge of $\sigma$. \end{enumerate} \end{enumerate} \end{definition}